Client: NHS Greater Glasgow & Clyde

 The vibration was an important design consideration due to the intended nature of the building, meaning that the framework had to meet the strict vibration standards required for healthcare buildings.
 The compliance of the steel floor plate was demonstrated using the methodology to calculate vibration response given in SCI’s guide p354.

 When BHC began erecting the structural steelwork, work on the basement had already commenced, therefore BHC had to phase their work around the groundworks.

-BHC were also responsible for the installation of the steel framed lift cores, precast stairs and metal decking.
+BHC was also responsible for the installation of the steel framed lift cores, precast stairs and metal decking.